 The toiletry bag is made of the same material as the packing cubes.
 So again, ultra light.
 I have two of them-one for my toiletries and one for my vitamins, medicines, etc.

 This is my everyday briefcase, and my “personal item” for carry on.
-It, like all the other Eagle Creek stuff above, is very light and very durable.
-Sometimes I wish it weren’t so floppy, but that’s the price you pay for being ultra light.
+It is light and very durable.
 It has separate compartments for my laptop and my tablet, and the usual briefcase inside pockets for pens, business cards, and other miscellany.
-The best idea, though, is an inside pocket that’s exactly passport size and with RFID blocking.
+The best idea, though, is an inside pocket that's exactly passport size.

-I also like the outside pocket on the flap you can access without opening the bag.
-Again that makes it very handy for dumping out the contents of your pockets as you go through airport security.
+I also like the outside pocket that is just under the flap.
+That makes it very handy for dumping out the contents of your pockets as you go through airport security.

 This is my day pack.
 It is primarily designed for biking.
 (I do a lot of biking when I'm home in the US.)
 It has a little tool kit pouch in the bottom pocket where I carry my bike tools and a dedicated clip apparatus for my helmet.
 I've attached a couple of carabiners to it for fixing my walking sticks when I use it for day hiking.
 It's small and flattens nicely, which means it can be packed within my suitcase.
 Even though it's small, it has room to carry an extra lens for photo expeditions.
 Of course, it has a built in 3 liter water pack, which I rarely fill all the way.
 But it's good to know the capacity is there for a long hot day.
 There's a woman's version, fitted for a woman's body, too.

 For a list of the equipment we carry while cycling, check out Our Best Gear for Cycling.